lwhitelock/ITGlue-Hudu-Migration/README.md

 ___
-**COMING SOON:**
-- Archived Articles will be archived even after migration
 - `Replace-HuduBase64images.ps1` has been updated to use the API and will be fully adapted for fixing completed imports that placed base64 images in articles.
 ___
 ## Version 1.2